Jupiter And Metis Myth

 Comet Moon

-Initially, a smallish protoplanet (“Merculuna”), which had come from an orbit close to the original orbit of Earth outside of Jupiter (making sense of the close match between the oxygen ratios of Earth and Moon), would have heated up tremendously on its passage past the gas giant.
-The gravitational force exerted by Jupiter would have pulled a smaller molten part out of the larger part.
+Initially, a smallish protoplanet (“Merculuna”), which had come from an orbit close to the original orbit of Earth outside of Jupiter (making sense of the close match between the oxygen ratios of Earth and Moon), pulled by Jupiter, would have heated up tremendously on its passage past the gas giant.
+The gravitational force exerted by Jupiter would have torn a smaller molten part out of the larger part.
 The larger part, containing the main iron core, would have continued on into the inner solar system as Mercury.
 Its magnetic field was shifted roughly 20% of its radius tomercurynorthhemisphere the north of its equator, suggesting that Mercury had lost a large component (the Moon) from its north pole (this NASA image of Mercury’s northern hemisphere shows the depressed polar region in blue).

 Around the north pole are volcanic plains up to 2-3 kilometers thick, forming 6 percent of Mercury’s surface, the lowest part of the planet.
 The lava appears to have gushed out of vents up to 25 km long.
 A large, highly reflective area in a deep depression at the pole strongly suggests water ice—and this water ice may be aboriginal, too much to be conveyed by comets.
 Mercury’s south pole correspondingly has a small depressed area at its center surrounded by what appear to be faint concentric rings, consistent with an area of antipodal disruption that had been sucked inward as the Moon was pulling free from the north pole region.
 The loss of the Moon’s mass caused Mercury to shrink, leaving long cliffs or scarps up to 3 kilometers high as wrinkles ranging from north to south.
 Cooling of Mercury’s interior contributed to the shrinkage.